lidavidm/c-heck-yeah/DESIGN.md

 -Tilesets will be saved as a folder with 2 items: tileset.png and collisions.dat -levels are saved as *.dat
 -Examples of the format will be added soon
+-Format of files are a WIP: will grow as we develop gameplay

 ## Art